 - Pack it all up and decide what to discard and donate as you unpack in the new place

 In hindsight, I wish we had stuck to our guns and just sorted it all in NYC…but we didn’t, and these last two weeks have been sort of annoying.
 After two weeks all the boxes are gone, I have sorted some things for garbage and donation and [[most]] things have a home.
-Yet, even though I have been getting the house in order non-stop, I still feel like its cluttered and there are so many things I don’t know what to do with.
+I just need to invest in a tower with drawers to keep everything in our new office neat and tidy.
+Finding storage solutions that will stand the test of time is definitely going to be a priority for me in our new home!
+Yet, even though I have been getting the house in order non-stop, I still feel like it is cluttered and there are so many things I don’t know what to do with.

 I have a hard time getting rid of things: I place very sentimental feelings into many items we own and that makes it very hard to part ways with it: even if I NEVER use it or often forget it is there.

 By nature, I am not a very organized person.
 I like when things are organized, but I have a very difficult time keeping things in order.
 When I am getting dressed for a night out the room will typically look like a tornado ripped through it once I am finally dressed and ready to go.
 I can’t be the only one right?!
 RIGHT?!?